schani/SimpLang/ASSIGNMENTS.md

 those examples, you should preserve the ability to parse an `expr` that's not contained in a function.

+Input:

+    let main a b =
+	    a + b
+    end

+Output:

+    function
+	    main
+	      a
+		  b
+      +
+	    a
+		b

 ## Assignment 1.12

 Make your interpreter run the `main` function and pass command line